 It is clear that stopping eating bread may have negative effects on the body.
-Therefore, the healthy approach is that we should eat bread, but we should avoid white bread, and eat whole grain bread.
+Therefore, the healthy approach is that we should eat bread, but we should avoid white bread, and eat whole-grain bread.
 According to experts, white bread is one of the foods that should be limited in consumption because it is mainly made of refined flour.

 In addition, like all products made from refined flour, it is referred to as one of the enemies of a healthy diet.
-On the other hand, whole wheat bread contains dietary fiber, as well as carbohydrates, which experts confirm that its main function is to provide energy for the body, as each gram provides 4 calories.
+On the other hand, whole wheat bread contains dietary fiber, as well as carbohydrates, and experts confirm that its main function is to provide energy for the body, as each gram provides 4 calories.